Version2beta/kobol/README.rst

 * pagetitle: The <h1> title for the page.
 Used by both pages and articles.
 * longtitle: A description of the page.
 Used by both pages and articles.
+* template: Indicates which template to use (named without the '.html' extension.)
 * published: The published date of the article.
 Used by pages and articles.
 Note that any date past or future will make the item live on the site.
 * menuindex: The position of this page in the menu.
 Used by pages.
+* hidden: Set to 'true' (or 'yes' or 'on') to indicate this page should not be shown in menus, navigation pages, and the sitemap.
 * excerpt: An excerpt, summary, introduction, or abstract for the article.
 Used by articles.
 * tags: A list of tag words or categories that describe the article.
 Used by articles.